Inside LA - The Los Angeles Lowdown

 In recent years there have been two TV shows largely set in that very high school, including both iterations of 90210.
 I can’t see another one in the current climate.
 It would feel too safe, not diverse enough.
 And it seems like the concerns of a wealthy, elite group of kids wouldn’t really chime with a world in which there are so many bigger things going on.
 But what do I know?
 Maybe that’s exactly what people DO want.
 Escapism.
 It’s what Hollywood does so well.
 Look at Beverly Hills Housewives.

 Nowadays, the rich and famous live all over the region.
 Probably more of ‘them’ (whoever ‘they’ are at any given moment) live in Malibu and Calabasas.
-Certainly the two other ‘B’s’ – Brentwood and Bel Air – are just as tony, but it matters not.
-It’s BH that the people want to see.
+Certainly the other two ‘B’s’ – Brentwood and Bel Air – are just as tony, but it matters not.
+It’s BH that the people want to see, even though the Fairbanks’s and Pickford’s have long faded into sepia-tinged photographs and their films are rarely seen outside of retrospectives at arthouse cinemas.
+Pickfair, the original stars’ home, was demolished (to considerable outcry) in 1989 by a real estate developer and Hollywood starlet.

 Neither does the undeniable fact that Beverly Hills is so white bread and privileged dim the appeal of this small Southern Californian city.
 It’s as popular as ever.
 The tour buses and vans clogging up the curving, palm-lined streets with their versions of the stars’ houses – or celebrity homes – tours are usually full.
 For these visitors doing such a tour is what you do when you go to LA, “just to see it”.
 It’s the first thing on the checklist.
 No matter how much you might try to convince them that they probably won’t see a single celebrity home and that they would be much better off experiencing another part of this amazing city, they just want to see it for themselves.
 And, truth be told, I can’t blame them!

-If you do want to see BH for yourself take advantage of our self-guided tour of Beverly Hills and Rodeo Drive.
+If you want to see BH take advantage of our self-guided tour of Beverly Hills and Rodeo Drive.

 If you have any feedback on Beverly Hills and the Stars Houses Tour please email us or reach out on social media, we’d love to hear from you.